 Properly document lease agreement information and make disclosures in accordance with accounting standards.
 Maintaining supporting documentation is essential for audits and financial transparency.

-Achieving Efficiency and Compliance
+Achieving efficiency and compliance

 Compliance is vital to providing accurate financial statements and meeting regulatory requirements, while optimising processes and achieving operational efficiency can help your company reduce costs and save time.
 Here are a few steps to take in order to simplify compliance and increase productivity: